BjorHart/test1/README.md

 <a name="of2"></a>
 ## Topic 2 - ..

-Må tilføyes noe aktuelt om RNN i den seksjonen
+Må tilføyes noe aktuelt om RNN i denne seksjonen

 <a name="of3"></a>
 ## Topic 3 - ..

-blablabla
+Deep lake

 <a name="of4"></a>
 ## Topic 4 - ..

-blablabla

 <a name="of5"></a>
 ## Topic 5 - ..